ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/python_classes.md

 ## Guide lines and TODO:

 **<ins>First step</ins> : work only with the story**
-- Write down objects that you would like to build in this problem.
+- Write down objects on a paper/Word that you would like to build in this problem.
 - Attach data and functionalities to these objects.

 {{< tip >}}
   With the slides, build a list of all objects you can find and the related actions/functionalities.
 Do you have objects that have the same data and the same actions/functionalities ?
 If so, think of the class. ;)
 {{</ tip >}}
+{{< tip >}}
+You can check [this document](https://drive.google.com/file/d/1qtXloa1_dLAyORvBBB6D93huZL3b7nJm/view?usp=sharing) to see which classes could be interesting to create.
+Don't hesitate let comments on the doc if you have questions.
+{{</ tip >}}

 **<ins>Second step</ins> : explore the existing code**
 - Have a look at the code and try to think which piece of code you would be able to reuse.
 Which functions could be used as class methods ?

-- Make ties with what you found in the first step.
+- Write the name of chosen functions in the notes you've made during the first part.

 {{< tip >}}
-If you have finish these two steps, it's time now to write python code.
-Make sure that you know well the syntax of python classes, don't hesitate to read again the **part 4** of the lecture.
+If you **need** help you can check [this document](https://drive.google.com/file/d/1qtXloa1_dLAyORvBBB6D93huZL3b7nJm/view?usp=sharing).
+From slide 3 to 6, you will find the attributes that you have to put in the class.
+From slide 7 to 21, you will find the methods that you have to implement in your classes.
 {{</ tip >}}

+{{< tip >}}
+If you have finish these two steps, it's time now to write python code. **Make sure that you know well the syntax of python classes**, don't hesitate to read again the **part 4** of the lecture.
+{{</ tip >}}

-**<ins>Third step</ins> : Refactoring : write your own classes**
+**<ins>Third step</ins> : Refactoring : write your own classes (This is HARD but a very good exercise if you feel confortable with concepts and the syntax)**
-- Refactor your code in order to get rid of all function that are defined above the `if __name__ == '__main__'`.
+- Refactor your code in order to get rid of all functions that are defined above the `if __name__ == '__main__'`.
+These functions will be put, in the end, in the new classes.
 In order to do it, you need to create several classes.
 {{< tip >}}
 **Refactoring definition:**
 "In computer programming and software design, **code refactoring** is the process of restructuring existing computer code [...] without changing its external behavior."
 [Wikipedia](https://en.wikipedia.org/wiki/Code_refactoring)
 {{</ tip >}}

 **<ins>Fourth step</ins> : draw conclusions**
 - What are the benefits/the desavantages of a such refactoring ?
 Write at least four bullets.